Let’s check out this heads-up display made for your car.

 The main display, which is a piece of glass where information is projected, can easily be folded down when not in use.
 The display is clear enough to be used even when under direct sunlight (it supports 30,000 nits of brightness), and does not affect the quality of projection of the Navdy.
 It’s sharp enough for me to read information of it, no matter what the lighting situation is.

-The Navdy isn’t exactly cheap when you look at it, but it does enable you to have a heads-up display on any car.
+The Navdy is priced at 2399 AED (available locally in the UAE at Virgin Megastores or online at www.Souq.com) – which isn’t exactly cheap but when you look at it, it does enable you to have a heads-up display on any car.
 That’s way cheaper than purchasing a high-end vehicle that at times, even lack the features that the Navdy provides.